-Effective February 28, 2006, the REIT terminated its asset management and property management agreements with RIMI in exchange for a one-time cash payment to RIMI in the amount of \$750,000 and other limited considerations, and has internalized its asset management functions by way of an orderly transition to the REIT of office space, staff and related resources required by the REIT.
+Effective February 28, 2006, the REIT terminated its asset management and property management agreements with RIMI and internalized its asset management functions by way of an orderly transition to the REIT of office space, staff and related resources required by the REIT.

-As at December 31, 2006, the REIT had 8 employees.
+As at December 31, 2007, the REIT had 9 employees.
 None of the REIT's employees is covered by a collective bargaining agreement.
 The REIT has good relationships with its employees.